-Beginning in 2011, those who obtain CCM and CCE certification will be educated in all of the core competencies recognized by the National Association for Court Management.
-The NACM model is a summation of the knowledge, skills, and abilities court professionals must have in order to be effective managers and dynamic leaders.
+Since 2011, those who obtain CCM and CCE certification are educated in all of the core competencies recognized by the National Association for Court Management.
+The NACM Core is a summation of the knowledge, skills, and abilities court professionals must have in order to be effective managers and dynamic leaders.

 The courses constituting each certification program are listed below.
-Participants must achieve CCM status prior to completing CCE coursework.
-Please note that certification requirements may change in future years as ICM restructures its curriculum.
+Though courses may be taken in any order, all thirteen courses must be completed in order to earn the Certified Court Executive credential.
+The Certified Court Manager credential is awarded after completion of the six CCM courses.
+Please note that certification requirements may change in future years as ICM continually revises its curricula.

-Certification candidates may take courses as National Programs, as part of an ICM partnership, and/or as part of the ICM Consortium.
-Participants may contact their state Administrative Office of the Courts to learn if their state is part of the Consortium.
-Some courses are also available in a distance learning environment.
-Beginning in 2011, those interested in the CCE program will also have the option of completing certification requirements by gaining entry into the ICM Fellows Program (application required).
-Fellows Program candidates will earn credit for the six required courses during the ICM Fellows Program CCE Phase held in June at NCSC Headquarters.
+Certification candidates may take courses through National Programs, ICM partnerships, the CMP Licensee Program and/or the CMP Consortium.
+Participants may contact their state Administrative Office of the Courts to learn if their state is either part of the CMP Consortium or the CMP Licensee Program.
+All six of the CCM courses are also available in a distance learning environment.
+Those interested in the CCE program also have the option of completing certification requirements by attending the ICM Fellows Program Residential CCE Phase (application required) held annually in June at NCSC Headquarters.

-It is ICM's policy that participants seeking program certification from ICM complete their course of study within a 7-year timeframe for each of the following two levels of certification -- CMP Level One CCM and CMP Level Two CCE.
+It is ICM's policy that participants seeking program certification from ICM complete their course of study within a 7-year timeframe for each of the following two levels of certification -- Level One (CCM) and Level Two (CCE).